Murci20965/Movie_recommender_system/README.md

 # Movie Recommendation System On MovieLens Datasets
 ### Project Overview
-This project aims to develop a movie recommendation system using collaborative filtering techniques.
-The system analyzes user preferences and behavior to provide personalized movie recommendations, enhancing user experience and engagement.
+This project aims to develop a robust movie recommendation system using collaborative filtering techniques, specifically Singular Value Decomposition (SVD), on a dataset of movie ratings.
+The system leverages user preferences and behavior to provide personalized movie recommendations, enhancing the overall user experience and engagement.

+This dataset consists of several million 5-star ratings obtained from users of the online MovieLens movie recommendation service.
+The MovieLens dataset has long been used by industry and academic researchers to improve the performance of explicitly-based recommender systems

+**Data Overview:**
+This dataset comprises millions of 5-star ratings provided by users of the MovieLens online movie recommendation service.
+The MovieLens dataset has been a staple for both industry and academic researchers to enhance the performance of recommendation systems based on explicit user feedback.

+In this project, we utilize a specially curated version of the MovieLens dataset, enriched with additional data and resampled to ensure fair evaluation.
+The GroupLens research group at the Department of Computer Science and Engineering, University of Minnesota, maintains this dataset.
+Additional movie metadata was legally sourced from IMDB.

+**Supplied Files:**
+- **genome_scores.csv** - A score mapping the strength between movies and tag-related properties.
+- **genome_tags.csv** - User-assigned tags for genome-related scores.
+- **imdb_data.csv** - Additional movie metadata scraped from IMDB using the links.csv file.
+- **links.csv** - Provides a mapping between a MovieLens ID and associated IMDB and TMDB IDs.
+- **sample_submission.csv** - Sample of the submission format for the hackathon.
+- **tags.csv** - User-assigned tags for the movies within the dataset.
+- **test.csv** - The test split of the dataset containing user and movie IDs with no rating data.
+- **train.csv** - The training split of the dataset containing user and movie IDs with associated rating data.

 ### Objectives
 1. **Personalized Recommendations:** Provide users with movie suggestions based on their historical preferences and behavior.